folke99/StockPredictionRobot/README.md

 <li>Make sure all the .csv files are in the same directory</li>
 <li>Run stockPricePrediction.ipybn</li>

+OBS To run the google dataset change the comments

 <h3> Link to video presentation </h3>
 <a href="www.youtube.com"> LINK TO VIDEO </a>